-- NEEP Cold Climate Air Source Heat Pump List product information sheet, if equipment is NEEP-listed.33 For NEEP-listed equipment, the heating capacity shall be based on the equipment's NEEP certificate maximum heating capacity values, while the cooling capacity shall be based on the equipment's NEEP certificate minimum cooling capacity values.
+- NEEP Cold Climate Air Source Heat Pump List product information sheet, if equipment is NEEP-listed.30 For NEEP-listed equipment, the heating capacity shall be based on the equipment's NEEP certificate maximum heating capacity values, while the cooling capacity shall be based on the equipment's NEEP certificate minimum cooling capacity values.
 Project applications shall include the NEEP specification sheet with the corresponding version number of the NEEP equipment requirements, as applicable at the time of installation. - AHRI certificate, where the product is not NEEP-listed. - Manufacturer engineering documentation, where the product is not NEEP-listed. - Manufacturer-developed software that is capable of assigning equipment capacity at entered design heating and cooling temperature, in accordance with ACCA Manual S, Standard 183, or other code-approved equivalent computational procedure.

 The Program reserves the right to request additional justification or documentation regarding heat pump system sizing when the equipment capacity is sized above the dominant load.
-In cases where heating is the dominant load, equipment heating capacity greater than 120% BHL will trigger the need for justification; where cooling is the dominant load, equipment cooling capacity greater than 115% BCL may trigger the need for justification.
+In cases where heating is the dominant load and equipment heating capacity is greater than 120% BHL or where cooling is the dominant load and equipment cooling capacity is greater than 115% BCL, a system sizing justification letter is required.
+This letter is subject to the Program's approval and shall include: